davidefella/my-API-spotify/README.md

 ## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file for details.

+The MIT License is a permissive free software license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+It is provided "as is" without express or implied warranty.

 ## Future development
 - Enhanced UI with a separate login page
 - Advanced cookie management
 - Implement additional routes for other Spotify APIs
+- Managing the Refresh Token

 ## Changelog

+- 1.0.0 (2023-05-XX)
+    - First relase

 ## References
 - [Spotify Authentication Guide](https://developer.spotify.com/documentation/general/guides/authentication/)